Vertically Align Text in Google Docs

 1. Highlight the text you want to adjust.

-2. Click on the line spacing icon in the top menu.
+2. Click on the line spacing icon in the top menu (it looks like lines with arrows).

 5. Manually Adjusting Indents for Vertical Alignment

 Another workaround for vertical alignment is to manually adjust indents.
-This method is useful when you need to align text at the top or bottom of a page.
+This method is useful when you need to align text at the top or bottom of a page by adding blank space above or below.

 Adjusting Paragraph Indents